naoshibaikyu/cyborgresistance/epilogues/special/CR_XMAS_2017_ACT_IV.md

 GhostPresentShocked: I-I think I'm going to be sick!

-HornetSad: What do you two idiots want?
+Hornet Sad: What do you two idiots want?
 I've already told you to scram!

 GhostPast: Do you have any idea what you've done?!